mdymen85/outboxtable/README.md

 I can change the cloudformation file to remove hardcoded configuration as, for example, keypair name, to pass as parameter in aws-cli or, if the file is uploaded in the aws console, it is possible to add manually the parameters.

 In the user.data i wrote a sleep, because i wanted to force the docker to wait until the database starts, and then apply the sql file.
 I think its not a beauty approach.
 Maybe if i use healthcheck to check de health of the docker, i can wait until the docker is up.
-This might be do the job:
+The following code might do the job:

 ```